By Kofi Thompson

 When the verdict was announced, he made it clear that he disagreed with it, but would accept it nonetheless - and immediately did so.
 He also called President Mahama to congratulate him.
 In so doing, he has set a shining example for the rest of Africa's political elite.

-In sharp contrast to Nana Akufo-Addo's statesmanlike and dignified silence, is the dishonourable conduct of the ruthless, arrogant and manipulative few in his inner circle - whose amoral nature has led them to demand that a solemn undertaking by Nana Akufo-Addo that he would accept the outcome of the presidential election petition he took to the Supreme Court, should be discarded by the New Patriotic Party (NPP).
+In sharp contrast to Nana Akufo-Addo's statesmanlike and dignified silence, is the dishonourable attitude of the ruthless, arrogant and manipulative few in his inner circle - whose amoral nature has led them to demand that a solemn undertaking by Nana Akufo-Addo that he would accept the outcome of the presidential election petition he took to the Supreme Court, should be discarded by the New Patriotic Party (NPP).

 That solemn undertaking cannot simply be discarded because of the deliberately engineered controversy that has sprung up around the Supreme Court's verdict.

-The party will be permanently damaged, if it allows the extremists in its upper echelons to give Ghanaians the impression that the NPP wants to win power at any cost - and will resort to every despicable trick in the book to achieve that end if need be.
+The party will be permanently damaged, if it allows the few extremists in its upper echelons to give Ghanaians the impression that the NPP wants to win power at any cost - and will resort to every despicable trick in the book to achieve that end if need be.

-The party's the-end-justifies-the-means extremists, who it appears do not know when to stop, are constantly shifting goalposts - and deploying mendacious argument after mendacious argument to justify the bad faith they are showing, in demanding that Nana Akufo-Addo's solemn promise to accept the verdict of the Supreme Court, ought to be discarded by the NPP.
+The party's the-end-justifies-the-means extremists, who it appears do not know when to stop, are constantly shifting goalposts - and finding mendacious argument after mendacious argument to justify the bad faith they are showing, in demanding that Nana Akufo-Addo's solemn promise to accept the verdict of the Supreme Court, ought to be discarded by the NPP.

-The NPP must not discard a solemn undertaking given by an honourable gentleman who has kept his word to accept the verdict of the Supreme Court - for that would be a most dishonourable thing for a party full of honourable individuals to do.
+The NPP must not discard a solemn undertaking given by an honourable man who has kept his word to accept the verdict of the Supreme Court - for that would be a most dishonourable thing for a party full of honourable individuals to do.

 To safeguard its long-term future, the NPP must not allow itself to be hijacked by a few selfish extremists.
 The party's moderates must take over their party as soon as practicable.
 A word to the wise...